Posted on behalf of Stephens, Anderson & Cummings on Jan 06, 2015 in Auto Accidents

 Miraculously, the pickup truck was wedged between the cement mixers cab and the mixing drum, which kept the pickup from being crushed under the weight of the drum.

 According to a spokesperson for Dallas Fire-Rescue, six people were transported to local hospitals after the accident, including four firefighters.
-All six had relatively minor injuries.
+All six had relatively minor personal injuries.

 The cause of the accident is still being investigated by Dallas police.
 Click here for updates and additional information.